AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 ---

-Here are your answers to the next set of Git and GitHub-related questions:

----

 **26. How do you fork a repository on GitHub?**

 "To fork a repository on GitHub, you simply go to the repository’s page on GitHub and click the 'Fork' button, typically located at the top-right of the page.
 This creates a copy of the repository under your own GitHub account.
 You can then clone the forked repository to your local machine and start making changes, without affecting the original project."